 Erected by Idaho Historical Society & Idaho Transportation Department.
 (Marker Number 462.)

 Location.
 44° 18.514′ N, 111° 27.313′ W. Marker is in Island Park, Idaho, in Fremont County.
 Marker is on U.S. 20 0.9 miles north of N. Pine Haven, on the right when traveling north.
+Located in Harriman State Park within Caribou-Targhee National Forest.
 Touch for map.
-Located in Harriman State Park within Caribou-Targhee National Forest.
 Marker is in this post office area: Island Park ID 83429, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 7 other markers are within 15 miles of this marker, measured as the crow flies.
-Caldera Lookout (approx. 1.7 miles away); Harriman Wildlife Refuge (approx. 3.8 miles away); Volcanic Calderas Big Falls Inn (approx. 10˝ miles away); Island Park (approx. 11 miles away); Bear Gulch Ski Basin (approx. 13˝ miles away); Teton Mountain Range (approx. 14.2 miles away).
+At least 7 other markers are within 15 miles of this marker, measured Caldera Lookout (approx. 1.7 miles away); Harriman Wildlife Refuge (approx. 3.8 miles away); Volcanic Calderas (approx. 8.7 miles away); Big Falls Inn (approx. 10˝ miles away); Island Park (approx. 11 miles away); Bear Gulch Ski Basin (approx. 13˝ miles away); Teton Mountain Range (approx. 14.2 miles away).

 Also see . . .